-Lucy Champion was born in 1966 in Worcestershire, England.
+Lucy Champion was born in Worcestershire, England.
 She graduated from the London College of Music in 1987 with a graduate honours degree, specialising in acoustics and sound recording.
 Upon leaving college she remained in London, working as a professional singer, piano and singing teacher and radio presenter.

 From 1988-1989 Lucy was the assistant to the Promotions Manager for Universal Edition in London and from 1989-1991 she was the personal assistant to the Chief Executive and Chairman of the London Philharmonic Orchestra.
 In 1991 Lucy moved to the Wren Orchestra as the Administrator where she established an education programme.